caoccao/Javet/docs/reference/v8_function.rst

         return true;
     }

+``@V8BindEnabler`` can be used to decorate a method with signature ``boolean arbitraryMethod(String methodName)``.
+Javet calls that method by each method name for whether each method is enabled or not.

 The problem is if the function names are refactored to some other names, this string based solution will be broken.
 So, is there an IDE refactor friendly solution?
 Yes, ``JavetReflectionUtils.getMethodNameFromLambda()`` and ``JavetReflectionUtils.getMethodNameSetFromLambdas()`` are able to convert lambda functions to string and string set.

 * Firstly, prepare a set of to be disabled function names.